TPP7182 Mathematics Tertiary Preparation Program Level B

 To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks for the course and achieve a mark of at least 40% in the final exam.
 Students who do not qualify for a Passing grade may, at the discretion of the Examiner, be awarded a Supplementary Examination and/or assigned additional work to demonstrate to the Examiner that they have achieved the required standard

 Method used to combine assessment results to attain final grade:

 The final grade for a student will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 Examinations in this course are restricted examinations.
 In a Restricted Examination, candidates are allowed access to specific materials during the examination.
-The only materials the candidatess can use in the Restricted Examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator (s) they use during the examination); 1 A4 page of hand written or typed notes (written on both sides); English translation dictionaries (but not technical dictionaries).
+The only materials the candidates can use in the Restricted Examination for this course are: writing materials; calculators (including graphics calculators); 1 A4 page of hand written or typed notes (written on both sides); English translation dictionaries (but not technical dictionaries).

 Examination period when Deferred/Supplementary examinations will be held: